peterzheng98/RCompiler-Spec/src/tokens.md

 #### Suffixes

 r[lex.token.literal.literal.suffix.intro]
-A suffix is a sequence of characters following the primary part of a literal (without intervening whitespace), of the same form as a non-raw identifier or keyword.
+A suffix is a sequence of characters following the primary part of a literal (without intervening whitespace), of the same form as a identifier or keyword.

 r[lex.token.literal.suffix.syntax]
 ```grammar,lexer